Education and School Development

 18 Educationalists are engaged in this pilot covering 5 schools

 When a school lack vision it is very hard to motivate the teachers, students and community as to what the education is trying to achieve.
-Through our pilot Elimisha Walimu (Leaders of Learning) Programme, Head and Deputy Head Teachers and Ward Education Officers are learning about school management and how to engage the community and the teachers in creating a vision that addresses both academic and character building.
+Through our pilot Elimisha Walimu (Leaders of Learning) Programme, Head and Deputy Head Teachers and Ward Education Officers are learning about school management and how to engage the community and the teachers in creating a vision that addresses both academic and character building qualities of their charges.

-This pilot programme, in partnership with Pix/Aprender and the Babati Town Council, has the potential to be rolled out across all of Babati Town and even into the District.
+This pilot programme, in partnership with the NGO Aprender and the Babati Town Council, has the potential to be rolled out across all of Babati Town and even into the District.

-84 BUND BEDS HAVE BEEN COMMISSIONED AND INSTALLED ACROSS 3 SCHOOLS
+144 BUNK BEDS HAVE BEEN INSTALLED ACROSS 4 SCHOOLS for 288 girls.

 Secondary school students often have very long commutes to their nearest secondary schools, sometimes up to 90 minutes walk each way.
-The journey can be perilous, with snakes, hyaena and bad men along the way.
+The journey can be perilous, with snakes, hyenas and other dangerous wild animals along the way.
+They an also experience sexual and physical harassment and abuse.
 This is especially dangerous for the girls.

 By providing bunk beds for dormitories built by the community with local government support, students are able to stay at school, avoid the dangerous tiring commute and spend more time on their studies.